 Many studies have shown that investing in solar energy can increase the value of your home by many times.
 Thus, if you are planning to sell your property in the future, it will be a good choice to buy and set up a solar PV system.
 Energy bills are expected to rise in the future, and solar power is the future.
 Hence, people are going to prefer buying a place that has a solar PV system.

 Conventional energy sources are dependent on natural resources, and with time, as these resources deplete and their prices go up, consumers will have to pay more in terms of their energy bills.
 The best thing about solar energy is that sunlight is free!
-Thus, apart from the initial investment that you would be making on installing a solar PV system, in the long run, you will effectively incur no cost at all for operation.
+Thus, apart from the initial investment that you would be making on solar PV system, in the long run, you will effectively incur no cost at all for operation.
 Of course, there is maintenance cost involved, but that is insignificant when compared to the benefits.

 In the previous section, we discussed the economic benefits of solar energy.
 As already stated, apart from the direct economic benefits that solar energy offers, there are endless environmental benefits associated with it, which are vital for sustainable growth and development.
 The following are some of the environmental benefits of solar energy: